 A summary checklist from CDC for the testing suggested in the 13 sections of the Domestic Medical Examination for Newly Arriving Refugees.
 Attention: Non-MDH link

-- Refugee Health Assessments - Reference Guide for Clinic Staff (PDF: 120KB/1 page)
+- 2014 Refugee Health Assessments for Individuals on Medical Assistance - Reference Guide for Clinics (PDF: 84KB/1 page)

 Disease Rule, Chapter 4605

 Legislation covering the mandated reporting of certain communicable diseases.